 I shrugged.
 “We had a magician come to school once.”

 “You sound disappointed.”

 “And there was a guy who threw knives at this woman.
-She was tied to this big spinning circle.
-He threw the knives at her.
-But he kept missing.”
+She was tied to this big spinning circle and he threw the knives at her, but he kept missing.”